 - Mechanical Engineering and Materials, and Process Control

 Why study this course at LJMU?

 Electrical power and control engineering is a specialised field with many opportunities internationally and professionally.
 A career in this area will create opportunities to travel and work in an exciting and dynamic industry worldwide.

 This course includes the IET accreditation that you need to gain a career advantage.
-You can also access this programme part-time so that you can gain further expertise and knowledge and remain in employment.

 Industry-based research is a key element of this programme, to keep you up-to-date with the latest innovation and prepare you for the sector or further research and PHD study if you want to progress your academic career.